How to Make a Podcast 2023

-We are fans of the straight forward ‘Ronseal’ method where the podcast name ‘does what it says on the tin’!
-Creative names can also be fun but be careful it does not lose your brand message through cleverness.
+We are fans of the straightforward ‘Ronseal’ method where the podcast name ‘does what it says on the tin’!
+Creative names can also be fun but be careful it does not lose your message through cleverness.
 Another favourite is the ‘Ego Boost’ where we use Leaders or Heros in a podcast title, so every guest is automatically a hero.

 How Long Should Your Podcast Be

-Many people live their lives in hourly chunks where it takes an hour to cook dinner, get to work, go for a walk etc A thirty minute podcast fits in here neatly, allowing a listener a bit of space to start their activity before pressing play on your podcast.
-It also gives you flexibility to go a little longer or shorter as required.
+Many people live their lives in hourly chunks where it takes an hour to cook dinner, get to work, go for a walk etc A thirty-minute podcast fits in here neatly, allowing a listener a bit of space to start their activity before pressing play on your podcast.
+It also gives you the flexibility to go a little longer or shorter as required.

-The final consideration is ROI.
+The final consideration is the return on your investment in time and effort.
 The longer a podcast, the more post-production work there is to do.
-To accomplish your goals with a B2B podcast, we recommend interview-based formats, around 30 minutes duration, which allow you to be perceived as a niche expert in your space and attract high-profile guests that have interesting things to say.
+To accomplish your goals with a podcast, we recommend interview-based formats, around 30 minutes duration, which allow you to be perceived as a niche expert in your space and attract high-profile guests that have interesting things to say.

 How to Create Podcast Artwork

 It is hugely important to make your artwork text big and bold.
-Most designs are created on a computer screen, but the designers sometimes fail to realize that most people will be searching for your podcast on their phone.
+Most designs are created on a computer screen, but the designers sometimes fail to realize that most people will be searching for your podcast on their phones where the logo is the size of a postage stamp.
 For this reason, you need to make sure the text is easy to read and stands out on these mobile devices.